-"We had a head-onhead collision with the West and know the result.
-Let us recognize this in a civilized way and s t a r t rebuilding relations," he European observers had reported no serious irregularities in the balloting Sunday afternoon.
-But many have protested campaign practices and pressure on opposition groups.
-Election rules allowed for five days of early voting for citizens with a compelling reason to cast ballots ahead of time - a practice U.S. officials had said could lead The Bush administration also has said Lukashenko stacked the electoral commission with people loyal to him and that he "regularly obstructs and impedes" the electoral process.
-The State Department said Sunday that it would not immediately comment on the election.
-Lukashenko's policies have unnerved many of Belarus' neighbors in Central and Eastern Europe, which are trying to shed their communist pasts and strengthen their ties with the West.
+West us recognize this in a civilized way and start softer note.
+"Our elections do not "We had a need anybody's head-onrecognition.
+There is no head collision such thing in the the legislation as western and recognition." know the result.
+Let Alexander Lukashenko Minsk president The Bush administration also has said Lukashenko stacked the electoral commission with people loyal to him and that he "regularly obstructs and impedes" the electoral process.
+The State Department said Sunday that it would not immediately comment on the Lukashenko's policies have unnerved many of Belarus' neighbors in Central and Eastern Europe, which are trying to shed their communist pasts and strengthen their ties with the West.
 Critics dub him the last dictator in Europe.
 Neighboring Poland and Lithuania are seeking European Union membership, which will likely further isolate Belarus.
 And with Poland already in NATO and Lithuania heading there, Belarus is becoming a buffer state between the Western alliance and a Russia hostile to NATO expansion.
 The vote was Lukashenko's first electoral test since 1996, when he pushed through a referendum that extended his five-year term by two years in balloting most Western governments refused to acknowledge.
-The United States has stopped calling him "president" because he remained in office beyond the five-year term.
-Lukashenko remains popular at home for his defiance of the West, and for his efforts to hold together the social safety net and stem the economic turmoil that accompanied the 1991 Soviet collapse.
+The United States has stopped calling him "president" because he remained in office beyond the five-year Lukashenko remains popular at home for his defiance of the West, and for his efforts to hold together the social safety net and stem the economic turmoil that accompanied the 1991 Soviet collapse.
 Quake jolts Los Angeles Associated Press LOS ANGELES An earthquake shook the greater Los Angeles area Sunday, but there were no immediate reports of damage or injuries.
 The quake had a preliminary magnitude of 4.2 and was centered about one mile southeast of West Hollywood, said Lucy Jones of the U.S. Geological Survey.
 The quake was felt in downtown Los Angeles where it rolled for about four seconds and also shook in the suburban areas of Van Nuys, Whittier and Glendale.
 The quake struck at 4:59 p.m. and was followed by another temblor of magnitude 2.8 that struck at 5:01 p.m.
 The second quake was centered nine miles west of downtown Los Angeles in the Beverly Hills area, according to a preliminary report from the California Institute of Technology in Pasadena.
 Officials with the county and city fire departments said there were no immediate reports of damage or injury.
 The quake was felt as far away as Lancaster, which is about 70 miles north of downtown Los Angeles.
-"It is the type that would rattle dishes, knock dishes out of shelves and things of this nature.
+'It is the type that would rattle dishes, knock dishes out of shelves and things of this nature.
 But as far as damage to buildings, I don't think we'll have significant damage," said city fire department spokesman Jim Mondays & Wednesdays Sizzle At Chili's®!